kostasb100/low-cost-plant-based-meat-moisture-device/README.md

   <em>Figure 9.
 Brigthened areas of the plant-based sample at different times(no plastic cover).</em>
 </p>

+Using Programs/Other Programs/sample_diff_img_generator.py, the spatial distribution of brightness changes in the sample over time was analyzed.
+The resulting color-mapped images are shown in Figures 8 and 9.
+Blue regions indicate areas that became darker (decreased in pixel intensities) relative to the initial (reference) image, while red regions indicate areas that became brighter (increased in pixel intensities).
+The results show that the surface of the sample became significantly darker over time, particularly near the edges and in the central region.
+Brighter regions were still observed in and around the sample, but their intensity and spatial extent were less prominent throughout the experiment.

 <p align="center">
   <em>Table 2.
 Settings applied to the processed experimental images of a plant-based sample(with the plastic cover).</em>